bananim/dwm-document-service/README.md

 How to run the service:

-1.Run the app using maven
+1.Run the app using maven : mvn spring-boot:run
-    mvn spring-boot:run

 The application can be accessed at http://localhost:8080.

-2.Run the Springboot fat jar:
-    java -jar documentdemo-0.0.1-SNAPSHOT.jar
+2.Run the Springboot fat jar : java -jar documentdemo-0.0.1-SNAPSHOT.jar

-3. Run the docker image of the app docker run -p 8080:8080 banani9/document_service_1.1.0
+3.Run the docker image of the app : docker run -p 8080:8080 banani9/document_service_1.1.0

+To Test:

+Run the application.Open up an api client like Postman and then send a POST request to the api. for e.g To test the upload api : http://localhost:8080/api/document/upload It needs two request parameter "documents" and "username".
+Chose body and then under form-data chose KEY as "documents" and the type chosen is File, multiple documents can be added as VALUE. chose KEY as "username" and the type chosen is Text, add any username of your choice as VALUE.

 Endpoint/Interface summary:

-1."/api/document/upload" : Used to upload the documents for a user 2."/api/document/downloadFile" : Downloads document for a given username and filename.
+1."/api/document/upload" : Used to upload the documents for a user with a given "documents" list and "username".
+2."/api/document/downloadFile" : Downloads document for a given "username" and "filename".
-3."/api/document/update/{id}": Updates name or replaces a particular document of the provided id.
+3."/api/document/update/{id}": Updates name or replaces a particular document of the provided document "id", takes request parameter as "name" or "document".
-4."/api/document/documents" : Fetches all the documents for a user.
+4."/api/document/documents" : Fetches all the documents for a user with given "username".

 Storage and Persistence: